miguelpernudo/speakgosy/README.md

 When you want to connect:

-1. The client builds a packet containing your IP, a one-time nonce, and a TOTP code.
+1. The client builds a packet containing your IP, a one-time nonce and a TOTP code.
 2. It encrypts everything with ChaCha20-Poly1305 and sends it as a UDP packet.
-3. The firewall drops the packet (but SpeakGosy saw it).
+3. The firewall drops the packet, but SpeakGosy saw it.
 4. SpeakGosy decrypts, verifies the nonce and TOTP.
 5. If valid, it opens the firewall for your IP only and you can SSH in.

-To a network scanner, the server looks like a black hole.

 ## Evading restrictive networks